 Elise Magno, PT, DPT is a doctor of physical therapy who specializes in general orthopedics.
 Elise also has a special interest in sports medicine.

-Andrew McClure, PT, DPT is a doctor of physical therapy who specializes in general orthopedics.
-In addition, Andrew has a special interest in sports medicine.
+Andrew McClure, PT, DPT is a doctor of physical therapy who specializes in general orthopedics and sports medicine rehabilitation.
+In addition, Andrew has advanced training in instrument assisted soft tissue massage (Graston Technique).

-Erin Peterson, MOT, OTR is an occupational therapist with a special interest in hand and upper extremity rehabilitation.
+Erin K. Peterson, DHS, OTR is an occupational therapist with a special interest in hand and upper extremity rehabilitation.
 She is also skilled in the design and fabrication of orthoses/splints for the hand, wrist and elbow.

 Susan Spice, PT is a physical therapist, women’s health specialist and lymphedema/oncology specialist who specializes in women’s and men’s health, pelvic floor dysfunction and lymphedema/oncology management.
 In addition, Susan has advanced training in pelvic floor dysfunction and treatment (levels 1, 2 and 3), pregnancy and postpartum issues, basic and advanced Leduc method lymphedema management and cancer exercise specialist training.